 - Email in Unix

 Items enclosed in <> are variables, meaning you should type in the name you want but not the <>.
 Items in courier are commands.
 The ^ means press the control key and the command letter at the same time.
 All commands are typed at the Unix prompt; press Return after them, unless otherwise noted.

 manis the most important UNIX command.
 It displays a complete help page on a given command.

 - Press Return to scroll down one line.

 - Press B to scroll up one screen.

 - Press up and down to scroll normally.

 - Press Q to quit and return to the prompt.

 passwdwill let you change your password.
-Good passwords are at least 7 characters in length, are made up of numbers, letters and symbols, and are not real words in any language.
-Please see the section on Changing your Password for more details.
+Good passwords are at least 7 characters in length, and are made up of numbers, letters, and symbols.

 lessare text viewers.
 They show you the contents of a file one screen at a time in plain text.
 Pressing space displays the next page.
 Usage: